rajkuma2011/CarND-Behavioral-Cloning-P3/writeup_template.md

 ---
 ### Files Submitted & Code Quality

-#### 1. Submission includes all required files and can be used to run the simulator in autonomous mode
+#### 1. Submission included files to run the simulator in autonomous mode

 My project includes the following files:
 * model.py containing the script to create and train the model.
 In order to train a new model - it needs to run as -